 Your comfort and safety are our top concerns at Oral Surgery Hawaii, and our oral surgeons will do everything possible to ensure that you feel relaxed and prepared before your procedure.
 You will be able to discuss your anesthesia options and pre-operative instructions with your surgeon well before your procedure.
 If you have additional questions, feel free to contact one of our offices in Honolulu, Aiea, and Kaneohe, HI, for more information.

-We are committed to providing the very best oral surgery care for every one of our patients, and as part of that commitment, our surgeons, Dr. Craig Yamamoto, Dr. Blake Kitamura, Dr. Eva Kiezik, and Dr. Thomas Yamamoto, are proud to offer Exparel in our treatment plans.
+We are committed to providing the very best oral surgery care for every one of our patients, and as part of that commitment, our surgeons, Dr. Craig Yamamoto, Dr. Blake Kitamura, Dr. Eva Kiezik, Dr. Thomas Yamamoto, and Dr. Michael Hironaka, are proud to offer Exparel in our treatment plans.
 Exparel is a proven, safe, and opioid-free alternative to narcotic pain prescriptions that dramatically reduces post-surgical pain for 3–4 days.
 Use of this medication in oral surgeries heads off opioid misuse and addiction before it even begins — while also providing our patients with a better oral surgery experience!

 Exparel is a clinically proven medication administered by your oral surgeon directly to your surgical site while you are under anesthesia during your oral surgery — and it is quickly becoming a preferred method of post-operative pain management with oral surgeons and patients alike.
 If you choose Exparel as part of your surgical treatment plan, Exparel will already be controlling your post-operative discomfort right after your procedure, before the anesthesia has even worn off.
 Exparel is so powerful that it often eliminates the need for prescription narcotic pain medications during your recovery time.